INM-6/Python-Module-of-the-Week/session37_Cluster_Module_of_the_Week_2_the_return_of_the_queue/README.md

 `module avail`
 `module load <module name>`
 `module unload <module name>`
+`module spider <module name>`

 ## Git on Jureca
 While hambach allows you to clone git repositories easily (especially using agent forwarding), outgoing ssh communication is prohibited on Jureca.
 This still leaves using git via https.
-The problem with this are of course passwords, so it is recommended to use access tokens
+The problem with this are of course passwords, so it is recommended to use access tokens.
+Once you created such a token, use `git config --global credential.helper store` to enable git to store you "Password", then `git clone`, type in your normal username when prompted but use the access token instead of a password.

 # Running Jobs
 The batch scheduling software on both clusters is called SLURM.